Jump to main content

 • Strong communication and teamwork skills

-• A genuine commitment to supporting children to reach their full potential
+• A genuine commitment to helping children reach their full potential

 • Level 2 Safeguarding certification (or willingness to complete training)

-Flexibility & Choice – Roles to suit your skills and career aspirations
+Flexibility & Choice – Opportunities tailored to your skills and career goals

-Professional Development – Access specialist SEN training through our CPD Academy
+Professional Development – Access to specialist SEN training through our CPD Academy

-Competitive Weekly Pay – Reflective of experience and responsibility
+Competitive Weekly Pay – Reflective of your experience

-Simple Administration – Manage bookings and timesheets via the myTP portal
+Simple Admin – Easy management via the myTP portal

-Ongoing Support – Dedicated consultants who prioritise your wellbeing
+Ongoing Support – Dedicated consultants focused on your wellbeing

-Recognition & Rewards – Celebrate achievements through our Excellence in Education Awards
+Recognition & Rewards – Celebrating success through our Excellence in Education Awards

 Make a Difference

-If you are passionate about supporting children with additional needs and want to be part of a positive, inclusive school community, we would love to hear from you.
+If you are passionate about supporting children with additional needs and want to be part of a positive and inclusive school community, we would love to hear from you.

-Apply today by submitting your most up-to-date CV.
-A member of our team will be in touch to discuss the next steps.
+Apply today with your most up-to-date CV, and a member of our team will be in touch to discuss the next steps.

 Safeguarding Statement